 At the top corner of the home page, you’ll find “Team plan” CTA that will take you to a landing page designed for companies hoping to acquire courses for their entire team.
-The page contains clear CTA for demos, pricing plans, and enrollments.
+The page contains clear CTAs for demos, pricing plans, and enrollments.
 Down the page, Skillshare displays more CTAs to lead you to the demo site.

 The site further offers free accounts and courses to help you get familiar with the platform.

 Skillshare’s sales funnel, in a word, has multiple touchpoints to retain its users.

 15. Dulux—AR Demo